wolfgang101/FileSearch/README.md

 To run :

 -->Import project folder in IntelliJ Idea.
    Run Main.java as main class.
+OR

 -->Navigate to out/production/foogle/
    Run java com.foogle.Main in terminal/powershell.